 The achievement of ecological sustainability is required by the land use plan and can lead to reduced development and housing costs, including ongoing living costs.
 Energy, transport, water and access to services are major cost burdens on all household budgets.
-The land use plan is supported by guidelines which provides development standards to ensure the minimization of adverse impacts on ecological processes and natural systems.
-The infrastructure plan identifies the key infrastructure required with standards set by the applicable guideline.
+The land use plan is supported by guidelines which provides development standards to ensure the minimisation of adverse impacts on ecological processes and natural systems.